Carlos Villanueva (Chilean footballer): International career

-International goals
+Post-retirement

+In March 2025, Villanueva signed with TNT Sports Chile as a football commentator.

 Personal life

 The Villanueva family has a close friendship with the footballer Luis Jiménez's family.
 In addition to the fact that Villanueva coincided with Jiménez in Al-Ittihad, Jiménez and his wife, María José, are the godparents of the Villanueva's son as well as Villanueva and his wife are the godparents of the Jiménez's children.